mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSConvertToWavelength*
 ----------------------------

+The :ref:`SANSConvertToWavelength <algm-SANSConvertToWavelength>` algorithm acts as a wrapper around :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`.
+Unlike :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`
-The *SANSConvertToWavelength* algorithm acts as a wrapper around *SANSConvertToWavelengthAndRebin*.
-Unlike *SANSConvertToWavelengthAndRebin* it takes a *SANSState* object as its input.
+it takes a *SANSState* object as its input.
 This algorithm is used for the wavelength conversion of the scatter workspace.